StructuresComp/Helix_Bifurcation_Types/README.md

 # Helix_Bifurcation_Types

-Codes for studying the pitch-fork bifurcations of a initially rod with helical centerline.
+Codes for studying the pitch-fork bifurcations of an initial rod with a helical centerline.

 <p align="center">
 <img src="images/introduction.png" alt>